alexhunsley/swift-testing-wildcards/README.md

 * `Result`: your success and failure types must be `.wild` compatible
 * `OptionSet`: add the `InvariantOptionSet` marker protocol; must be `Equatable`

-## Can I omit specific combinations?
+## Can I omit certain combinations?

 You can use a `.filter` to remove any specific combos you don't want.
 Example: